Heaters, Educational Materials, Science Equipment

-The school is need of materials to continue it's mission.
-This includes scientific equipment and material which will enable students to put what they theoretically learn in science classes into practice.
+The school was in need of materials to continue its mission.
+This included scientific equipment and materials that enable students to put what they theoretically learn in science classes into practice.
 Current research has established a substantial relationship between the use of manipulative materials and students' achievement.
 Play is the mechanism by which children learn—how they experience their world, practice new skills, and internalize new ideas.
-The school is also in need of educational games to serve the children age 3-12.
+So we also provided funds so the school could purchase educational games to serve the children age 3-12.

-In addition, funds are being raised for such basic needs as carpets and heaters to keep the students warm in winter and focused on their studies in a healthy atmosphere.
+In addition, we funded new carpets and heaters to keep the students warm in winter and focused on their studies in a healthy atmosphere.